2022 Quaker State 400

 The 2022 Quaker State 400 was a NASCAR Cup Series race held on July 10, 2022, at Atlanta Motor Speedway in Hampton, Georgia.
-Contested over 260 laps on the 1.54-mile-long (2.48 km) asphalt quad-oval intermediate speedway, it was the 19th race of the 2022 NASCAR Cup Series season.
+Contested over 260 laps on the 1.54-mile-long (2.48 km) asphalt quad-oval intermediate speedway (with superspeedway rules), it was the 19th race of the 2022 NASCAR Cup Series season.

 Report

 Background

 Atlanta Motor Speedway is a track in Hampton, Georgia, 20 miles (32 km) south of Atlanta.
 It is a 1.54 mi quad-oval track with a seating capacity of 111,000.
 It opened in 1960 as a 1.5 mi standard oval.
 In 1994, 46 condominiums were built over the northeastern side of the track.
 In 1997, to standardize the track with Speedway Motorsports' other two 1.5 mi ovals, the entire track was almost completely rebuilt.
 The frontstretch and backstretch were swapped, and the configuration of the track was changed from oval to quad-oval.
 The project made the track one of the fastest on the NASCAR circuit.